vinayakshukre/DailyTest/README.md

 # DailyTest
-This project is about daily posts in wordpress website
+This project is about daily posts in wordpress website developed by somebody else.
+I am just trying to learn Git.